baran-ozer/ExpressJs_TypeOrm/README.md

-# expressjs and typeorm example
+# express and typeorm example

 Steps to run this project: